 1. The price

-Well, Skype is free.
+Well, Skype was free.

 Skype charges only for telephone numbers as well as outgoing landline/mobile calls.